dnp-grenoble/gui-for-mrsim/README.md

 # gui-for-mrsim
-A gui attempt to make the software available for all.
+A gui attempt to make the software available for researchers will limited expertise on programming in Python.